Home Assistant for Home Automation

 The access point (a TP-Link Archer C7) is also powered by OpenWrt and provides two WiFi networks, one bridge to “Private” and one bridge to “Technik”.
 This way, also the wireless appliances can be added to an “untrusted” network section.

-The OpenWrt firewall on the EdgeRouter-X allows or denies access and routing between the different subnets and the Internet.
+The OpenWrt firewall on the EdgeRouter-X allows or denies access and routes between the different subnets and the Internet.

 As an alarm system, we went for a bus-based Jablotron system.
 There is a native USB integration for Home Assistant (available in HACS) that works very well.
 This allows the use of the motion detectors for switching on the lights in the corresponding room using an automation rule in Home Assistant.